 If there’s one tip to remember for an eco friendly holiday, it’s this one: Keep the waste to a minimum.
 The more you reduce the accumulation of stuff, the more likely you’ll reduce packaging, single-use plastic, and unwanted junk.
 By focusing more on enjoying time spent with friends and family, you’ll quickly find that this mindset benefits the environment as well!

-Another way to maintain an eco friendly holiday mindset is to minimize the carbon footprint of your activities.
+Another way to maintain your eco friendly holiday mindset is to minimize the carbon footprint of your activities.
 Just like a footprint in the sand that leaves a mark, a carbon footprint is the mark humans, or human-related entities, leave on the environment through greenhouse gas emissions.
 The greater the carbon footprint of any activity, the greater the contribution to climate change.
-So this holiday season try these tips geared to minimizing your footprint.
+So this holiday season, try these tips geared to minimizing your environmental impact.

 Eco Friendly Holiday Decorating